rxjia/python-fcl-octomap/README.md

 ### Pairwise Operations

 Given a pair of collision objects, this library supports three types of queries:
-* __Collision Detection__: Detecting whether two models overlap (and optionally where).
-* __Distance Computation__: Computing the minimum distance between a pair of models.
-* __Continuous Collision Detection__: Detecting whether two moving models overlap during movement (and optionally the time of contact).
+* __Collision Detection__
+* __Distance Computation__
+* __Continuous Collision Detection__

 The interfaces for each of these operations follow a common pipeline.
-First, a query request data structure is initialized and populated and an empty query response structure is initialized.
-Then, the query function is called and passed the two `CollisionObject` items and the request and response.
+First, a query request data structure is initialized and populated with parameters.
+Then, an empty query response structure is initialized.
+Finally, the query function is called with the two `CollisionObject` items, the request structure, and the response structure as arguments.
-A scalar result is returned by the query function, and additional information is stored in the query result data structure.
+The query function returns a scalar result, and any additional information is stored in the query result data structure.
 Examples of all three operations are shown below.

 #### Collision Checking